List of Festa della Repubblica by event from 1946

-This is a list of the Festa della republica ceremony in Rome, from 1946 to the present.
+This is a list of the Festa della Repubblica ceremonies in Rome, from 1946 to the present.
 The first Festa della republica military Parade took place on 2 June 1948.
 In 1976, no parade or ceremony was held at the Altar of the Fatherland following the disastrous earthquake that struck Friuli on 6 May.
-Since 2003, in some years, the military parade has had a specific theme.
+Since 2000, in some years, the military parade has had a specific theme.

 Date ranges

 In 1946, institutional referendum to decide which form of monarchy or republic.

-From 1947 to 1949, the first military parades.
+From 1947 to 1948, no military parade.